Triellis/Enchanted-Oasis/docs/API.md

-	"maxResults"?: number, // pagination parameter default is 10 "page"?: number // pagination parameter, default is 1 "unreadOnly":boolean // show unread only if true
+	"maxResults"?: number, // pagination parameter default is 10 "page"?: number // pagination parameter, default is 1 "unreadOnly":boolean // show unread only if true courseId?:string // filter by course id, if not provided then admin notifications will be returned }
-}
 ```